Close Menu

 American astronomers from the Carnegie Institution for Science report that they found twelve new moons, although two of them were first presented last year.
 One of the moons that makes the discovery especially interesting.

-The fact that Jupiter’s moons can orbit either one way or another around the planet is known in the past.
+The fact that Jupiter’s moons can orbit either one way or another around the planet was known in the past.
 So that the odd moon goes in the opposite direction to several of the other moons is nothing strange.
 But the strange thing is that it crosses through several of the paths of the other moons in a very unstable orbit.

-The tiny ‘oddball’ moon has a name suggested, Valetudo, it is the only one of the dozen to have earned a publicly proposed name.
+The tiny ‘oddball’ moon has a name suggested, Valetudo, which is the only one of the dozen to have earned a publicly proposed name.
 Following astronomy naming conventions, the suggested moniker for this moon comes from mythology—the Roman goddess of health and hygiene.

 All the newly identified moons are relatively small, ranging in size from about six-tenths of 1km to 4km.
-This is in contrast to other Jupiter moons such as Ganymede – the biggest in the solar system with a diameter of 5,268km.
+This is in contrast to other Jupiter moons, such as Ganymede – the biggest in the solar system with a diameter of 5,268km.
 Jupiter, the fifth planet from the Sun, has a diameter of 142,984km.

 The team, led by astronomer Scott S. Sheppard of the Carnegie Institution for Science, was actually using ground-based telescopes to look for evidence of the mysterious Planet Nine, a proposed outer Solar System body.